rahulinux/Get_server_info/README.md

 ===============

 # Purpose
-Fetch server details like Total CPU, Memory, Disk Usage and store in CSV format using Bash Script
+Fetch server details like Total CPU, Memory, Disk Usage and store in CSV format using Bash Script.

 # Requirements

-SSH Password less authentication required
-[ You can modify script for use tool like `sshpass` ]
+There are two option for remote server authentication

+  - If you have ssh password less authentication, then you can use this script without any changes
+  - if you don't have above option then you can install `sshpass` package and uncomment sshpass option in script

 # How to use it?